Bcdo/modal-emsystemer/README.md

 There is currently no logic to determine who will get the pop-up, and it will open whenever the page has loaded.

+Use as is, or modify as you see fit.

 ### Usage

 Import the modal.js in the HTML where it is wanted